nikigawlik/gdmc_http_interface/update_version_checklist.md

-## checklist for updating to newer forge version
+## checklist for updating to newer forge version / making a release

 Just a simple checklist for myself, when I want to update this mod to a newer version.

+## update documentation & make a changelog

+check your latest commits to see what changed

+## update forge version

+If version is up to date (see 2.), just jump to 7.

 ### 0. Have a backup!